Hannah Adler

-Hannah Adler (born January 23, 1998) is an American beach soccer and association football player who plays as a forward for Cali Beach Soccer Club and the United States women's national beach soccer team.
+Hannah Madison Adler (born January 23, 1998) is an American beach soccer and association football player who plays as a forward for Cali Beach Soccer Club and the United States women's national beach soccer team.
 She was named U.S. Women’s Beach Soccer Player of the Year in 2023 and 2024.
 Adler previously played professional grass soccer in the National Women's Soccer League (NWSL) for Racing Louisville FC, in Denmark for HB Køge and Aalborg BK, and in Israel for Hapoel Ra'anana.
 She co-founded Beyond the Baller, a women’s soccer lifestyle brand, with professional player Cheyenne Shorts.

 Early life

 Hannah Adler was born on January 23, 1998, in Oak Park, California.
 She began playing soccer at age six, competing for Real So Cal (now LAFC So Cal) and Oak Park High School’s varsity team.

-Collegiate career
+College career

 At the University of Denver, she played for the Pioneers from 2017 to 2019, serving as team captain and earning Summit League First Team honors in 2017, 2018, and 2019, as well as United Soccer Coaches All-West Region in 2018.
 Over four seasons, she scored 25 goals and recorded 18 assists, contributing to two NCAA Tournament appearances.